-Last year for the 10 year anniversary of 9/11 the NIE Institute produced a newspapers in education tab titled, “Remembering 9/11.”
+Wednesday is the 12th Anniversary of 9/11.
+Many students were very young or not even born on 9/11.
+Although it may be painful, let’s remember those who passed and those that sacrificed to try to save others.
+For the 10 year Anniversary the NIE Institute produced the special newspapers in education tab, “Remembering 9/11.”
 The tab has a lot of good information and is available for you to download by clicking on the link at the end of this post.

 On September 11, 2001, 19 militants associated with the Islamist extremist group al Qaeda hijacked four airliners and carried out suicide attacks against targets in the United States.
 Two of the planes were flown into the Twin Towers of the World Trade Center in New York City, a third plane hit the Pentagon just outside Washington, D.C., and the fourth plane was crashed into a field near Shanksville PA.